alukin/EasyCrypt/README.md

 * [EasyCrypt util](easycrypt-util) OpenSSL-like utility
 * [EasyCrypt examples](easycrypt-examples) Examples of code
 * [EasyCrypt identity](easycrypt-dentity) X.509 based identity library
-* [EasyCrypt identity examples](easycrypt-dentity-examples) X.509 based identity library
+* [EasyCrypt identity examples](easycrypt-dentity-examples) X.509 based identity library examples

 For component description and other documentation, please see REAME.md files in the directory of the component.